jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   * Official Adobe [Phonegap Build Blog](http://phonegap.com/blog/phonegap-build/) - https://twitter.com/phonegapbuild

 4. **In the code, did not listen for the 'deviceready' event.**<p />
   This is listed MULTIPLE times in the documentation, and is include in every example where it is appropriate.
 It is still missed.
-[Brian Ford](http://briantford.com/blog/angular-phonegap), points to the [section of documentation](http://docs.phonegap.com/en/2.3.0/cordova_events_events.md.html#deviceready) we need.
+[Brian Ford](http://briantford.com/blog/angular-phonegap) - an Angular developer, points to the [section of documentation](http://docs.phonegap.com/en/2.3.0/cordova_events_events.md.html#deviceready) we need.

   > Cordova consists of two code bases: native and JavaScript.
 While the native code is loading, a custom loading image is displayed.
 However, JavaScript is only loaded once the DOM loads.
 This means your web application could, potentially, call a Cordova JavaScript function before it is loaded.